wadmiraal/wadmiraal.net/jekyll-src/_posts/2014-10-07-oss-attracts-business-class-douchebags.markdown

 ---
-title: "Open Source Now Attracts Bussiness-class Douchebags"
+title: "Open Source now attracts business-class douchebags"
 description: "The Open Source community has changed.
 Where there were once passionate, rebellious freedom fighters, we now see white collars and snake-oil sales(wo)men.
 This is because, Open Source is now a valid business model."
 layout: post
 favorite: false